 This is a delivery of zoom sessions (see the Schedule and Join page for dates and times) mixing mindfulness and creative writing.
 There is no charge for these sessions but we are experiencing wide interest so please ensure you are available for sessions that you book - we are close to the limit for numbers.
-These are practices that you will then be able to do on your own, and many people who have been doing Adrienne's mindfulness and Bev's creative writing have declared they helped with the difficulties of the pandemic of 2020.
+These are practices that you will then be able to do on your own, and many people who have been doing Adrienne's mindfulness and Bev's creative writing have declared they helped with the difficulties of the pandemic.

 Let us help you return to a calm and creative state of mind.